openearth/xbeach-docs/docs/tutorials/vegetation_lab/index.rst

 The tutorial considers one of the experiments of Løvås, which was carried out twice: with and without the kelp vegetation present.
 In the directory you can find a number of files that can be of use:

-* Løvås & Tørum, 2001, Coastal Engineering paper
+* Løvås & Tørum, 2001, Coastal Engineering paper (files/Literature)
-* Løvås & Tørum, 2000, ICCE Proceedings conference paper
+* Løvås & Tørum, 2000, ICCE Proceedings conference paper (files/Literature)
-* measured wave heights for test 1 (lovas_waves_test1.txt), this is the case without vegetation
+* measured wave heights for test 1 (lovas_waves_test1.txt), this is the case without vegetation (files/Data)
-* measured wave heights for test 2 (lovas_waves_test2.txt), this is the case with vegetation
+* measured wave heights for test 2 (lovas_waves_test2.txt), this is the case with vegetation (files/Data)

 Based on this information you can set up two seperate models that represent the experiments: one with vegetation and one without the vegetation.
-The resulting model files for both models are available in the 'model_files' directory.
+The resulting model files for both models are available in the 'model_files' directory (files/Model).
 In addition to the standard XBeach input files (e.g. params, grid, bathymetry, wave conditions), this directory contains the following vegetation files:

 * veggiefile ('vegetation.txt') - this file describes which vegetation types are present in the model (in this case only one)